useblocks/groundwork/docs/application.rst

 their needed objects.

 Most attributes are added during runtime by patterns, which need a single instance of an object per application.
-For instance: A list of registered commands, a database connection object, a web application like Flask.
+For instance: A list of registered commands, a database connection object, a web application.

 To initialise a groundwork application, simply do::